x0rw/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       :id: rat_M9bp23ctkzQ7
       :status: draft

       Macros are powerful but they come at the cost of readability, complexity, and maintainability.
-They obfuscate control flow and type signatures,
+They obfuscate control flow and type signatures.

       **Debugging Complexity**